 Participants

-A sub-sample of 10,000 college and graduate students at a large, nondenominational and coeducational Midwestern university were chosen by random, computer-generated selection from a total pool of approximately 60,000 students at the university.
+A sub-sample of 10,000 undergraduate and graduate students at a large, nondenominational and coeducational Midwestern university were chosen by random, computer-generated selection from a total pool of approximately 60,000 students at the university.
 The survey was distributed over a three-week period during the fall 2016 semester, with invitations sent by email and surveys completed online.
+Emails to students were sent out through the system, and we sent out six reminder emails.
+Survey results were downloaded and all identifiers stripped prior to analysis.
 Of the 10,000 email invitations, 9449 were successfully received by the recipients.
 Recipients were first required to view the IRB-approved online informed consent page, at which point students could choose to participate in the survey or opt out.
-The survey asserted that all information was both anonymous and confidential.
+The survey asserted that all information was confidential.
 Compensation was offered at the conclusion of the survey by randomly prize drawings.
+Students were informed that those completing the survey would be entered into a prize drawing whereby 10 students would be randomly chosen to receive prizes: 3 would win tablet computers, 4 would win $250 gift certificates, 2 would win $500 gift certificates, and 1 would win a $1000 gift certificate.
+Participants were assured that their contact details for the prize draw would be stored completely separately from their survey responses, in order to ensure their responses were kept completely confidential.
 Of the 9449 students who received the invitation to participate, 3659 (38.7%) completed the survey.
+The Office of Institutional Research (OIR) provided us with the random sample.
+The general policy at the university is to only allow a sample size of no more than 5,000.
+We received a special permission to survey 10,000 students.
+The survey was administered through the University of Minnesota Qualtrics software system.

 Assessments